A brief history of the Eccles Caravan Owners Club.

 Since 1996 the Eccles brand has

-been owned and produced by Sterling Caravans as part of the Swift Group whose valuable support we enjoy but they are not involved in the operation of the club.
+been owned and produced by the Swift Group whose valuable support we enjoy but they are not involved in the operation of the club.

 In 2019 we celebrate 100 years of Eccles caravans.
-The present club was reformed in 1969 and therefore 2019 sees the double celebration of
+The present club was reformed in 1969 and therefore 2019 saw the double celebration of

 100 years of Eccles caravans and 50 years of the Eccles Caravan Owners Club.